ArghyaDas112358/smart-pixels-ml/docs/README.md

 ```bash
 python test_run.py`
 ```
 The test run should perform a basic smoke test to check if the installation is successful and basic things that we need are working fine.
+Details can be found in [Testing](testing.md)
-The output should look like this:
+ > The output should look like this:

 ![test_run](Images/test_run.gif)